ocf/ocfweb/ocfweb/docs/docs/staff/procedures/backporting-packages.md

 ## Step 6: Build the package

-Build the package with `dpkg-buildpackage -us -uc -b`.
+Build the package with `dpkg-buildpackage -us -uc -sa`.
 The `.deb` file will pop out in your parent directory.